aseprite/aseprite/sprites/README.md

 * `tags3.aseprite`: 3 tags ("forward", "reverse", "pingpong") and 3
   layers ("a", "b", "c"), 4x4, several linked cels + layer "c" with empty cels.
+* `point4frames.aseprite`: Indexed, 4 frames, 2 layers, same cel
+  content but different positions, can be used to test `-merge-duplicates` to check if all cels go to the same sprite sheet position.